KnobThorn/Python-Pyside6_Calculator/README.md

 # CALCULATOR APP.
- A basic calculator application built using Python 3.13.1
+ A basic calculator application built using Python 3.13.1 and Pyside6.

 ## How to use.
 Extract the executable from the zip in the [dist](./dist/) folder.